Interfaith Reference Calendar

 Jewish, Islamic and Bahá'í holidays begin at sundown the night before the observance date listed, with the following day observed as the first full day of the holiday.
 The holiday concludes at sundown of the last day listed.
 Orthodox and observant conservative Jews stop all work-related activities from sundown on Friday to sundown on Saturday to observe Shabbat (Sabbath).
 Other religious traditions include similar practices.
 For example, Seventh-Day Adventists observe the Sabbath from sunset Friday to sunset Saturday.

-Temple Day (Buddhism) – Many Buddhists of all traditions pay their respects and pray for good fortune for the new year at the temple.
-(In Mahayana countries, the New Year will be celebrated on January 5, as this marks the first full moon day in January.)
+Mahayana New Year (Buddhism) – In Mahayana countries, the New Year starts on the first full moon day in January.
+Many Buddhists of all traditions pay their respects and pray for good fortune for the new year at the temple.

 Guru Gobind Singh Ji’s Birthday (Sikhism) – Guru Gobing Singh was the Tenth Guru of the Sikhs who initiated the Sikhs as the Khalsa (the pure ones) and is known as the Father of the Khalsa.

 Epiphany (Christianity) – Known as Theophany in Eastern Christianity, it celebrates the manifestation of Jesus as Christ.
 The Western Church associates Epiphany with the journey of the Magi to the infant Jesus and the Eastern Church with the baptism of Jesus by John.
 In addition, Armenian Christians celebrate the birth of Jesus on Epiphany.

 Christmas (Eastern Orthodox Christianity) – Most Orthodox churches celebrate Christmas 13 days later than other Christian churches based on their use of the Julian rather than the Gregorian version of the Western calendar.